33 Incredible Things to do in Banff, Canada

-But in the summer, the Lake Louise gondola and chairlift is equally exciting.
-With outstanding views, a wildlife interpretive, center, and really great chances of seeing a wild grizzly (from up above in the comfort of your gondola of course), it is a really fun thing to do!
-In fact, the chances of seeing grizzly bears are so great that in the summer that the area at the top of the gondola is fenced off!
+But in the summer, the Lake Louise Gondola and Chairlift is equally exciting.
+With outstanding views, a wildlife interpretive center, and really good chances of seeing wild grizzlies (from up above in the comfort of your gondola of course), it is a really fun thing to do!
+In fact, the chances of seeing grizzly bears are so great that in the summer the area at the top of the gondola is fenced off!

 When we visited, we didn’t get the best weather and the views were pretty obstructed thanks to fog and clouds.
 But, that doesn’t mean we didn’t have fun.
 The wildlife interpretive center and restaurant were awesome to visit and the long 15-minute ride in the gondola was a blast!

-The Icefield Parkway is a beautiful highway considered by National Geographic to be one of the 10 most scenic drives in the world.
-The road connects Lake Louise and Jasper going through some of the most beautiful spots in both Banff National Park and Jasper National Park.
+The Icefields Parkway is a beautiful highway considered by National Geographic to be one of the 10 most scenic drives in the world.
+The road connects Banff and Jasper going through some of the most beautiful spots in both Banff National Park and Jasper National Park.

 Some of the best places you can see along the drive include: